-Duration of Apprenticeship: An apprentice commencing on a golf course would typically take 24 months to complete their education and training.
+Duration of Apprenticeship: An apprentice commencing on a golf course would typically take 24-36 months to complete their education and training.
 However, this maybe reduced if an apprentice has already gained knowledge and skills working on a golf course or a sports turf facility.

-Entry Requirements: Entry requirements will be determined by individual employers but typically potential apprentices will have a minimum of 5 GCSE's at Grades A-D (including Maths and English and Science) or other equivalent vocational qualifications.
+Entry Requirements: Individual employers will be advised that typically potential apprentices should already have a minimum of 5 GCSE's at Grades A-D (including Maths and English and Science) or other equivalent vocational qualifications.
 Employers, who recruit apprentices without the above levels of qualifications, will have to ensure they achieve level 1 in English and maths as part of their Apprenticeship.